 ABOUT SAFAL NIVESHAK Safal Niveshak (Hindi phrase for 'successful investor') is a movement to help small investors become intelligent, independent, and successful in their stock market investing decisions.
-Safal Niveshak was founded by Vishal Khandelwal in 2011.
+Started in 2011, Safal Niveshak is now a community of 40,000+ dedicated readers across 100+ countries.
+The site has been ranked among the best value investing blogs worldwide.
+Safal Niveshak was founded by Vishal Khandelwal, who has 14+ years' experience as a stock market analyst and investor, and 6+ years as an investing coach.
 Through this platform, Vishal focuses on simplifying the art of investing and the causes of human misjudgment when it comes to investing.
 He also shares his experiences as an investor and lessons from some of the greatest investors of all time.
 You can connect with Vishal on Twitter.